ADORSYS-GIS/taler-obg/docs/obg/Open Banking Gateway - PIS Flow Documentation.md

 ## 1. Overview

 This document provides details on how the Payment Initiation Service is managed inside the OBG application.
-The PIS flow involves three main endpoints: TppbankingApi, tppbanksearch, and ConsentAuthorizationApi.
+The PIS flow involves three main endpoints: TppBankingApi, TppBankSearch, and ConsentAuthorisationApi.

 ---